hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 In this set of code, we demonstrate how users can implement the following four ways to identify the potential bias from fixed effects regressions:
   1. Linear regression and Poisson regression with and without firm FEs
-  2. Within and Overall R squares
+  2. Within, Between, and Overall R squared
   2. Adjusted Hausman-Taylor approach
   4. Post-regularization LASSO (PRL) and Double Machine Learning (DML) methods for both linear and Poisson regression